CP Study (MOBAND) (project description)

 A scientific committee that includes Nigel Paneth (Michigan State University), Karin B. Nelson (National Institute of Neurological Disorders and Stroke, USA) and Eve Blair (the University of Western Australia) will advise the study.

 In 2012, a working group began to harmonise the Norwegian and Danish data and identify the cerebral palsy cases.
-Danish and Norwegian reserachers are in the group which is led by Dag Moster at the Norwegian Institute of Public Health.
+Danish and Norwegian researchers are in the group which is led by Dag Moster at the Norwegian Institute of Public Health.

 The study is approved by the Regional Ethics Committee (REK).